MessagEase: Open-Source Alternatives

+Closed-Source Alternatives

+On Android, "Tessera Keyboard" is available on Google Play.
+Unlike Thumb-Key and FlickBoard, Tessera Keyboard attempts to recreate a more refined user experience while retaining the notable features of MessageEase keyboard.

 History

 MessagEase was released in 2002 for the Palm.
 It was also originally a competitor to the T9 predictive input method, on a 12-button phone, with 9 number buttons.
 In this first iteration, each of the 9 primary characters needed to be pressed twice in a row, and secondary characters were entered by first pressing the main button, and then pressing one of the remaining 8 buttons.
 In this first iteration, because many letters required two presses, it was not significantly faster than the Multi-tap input method.

 MessagEase is now exclusively for touch screens, and no longer has physical 12-button support.
 All characters are now entered by tapping or swiping.